-An exception in the world of bankruptcy refers to the properties and assets can retain as you let go of other items.
-Schedule C talks about the personal property as an exception and belongs to the owner even when in debt.
+An exception in the world of bankruptcy refers to the properties and assets that can be retained as you let go of other items.
+Schedule C talks about personal property as an exception and belongs to the owner even when in debt.
 Exceptions are only accessible to a debtor filing for bankruptcy.

 Most Common Types of Bankruptcy

 The bankruptcy code defines six types of bankruptcy levels.
 For the purpose of this article, we will cover only those that are more common among business owners.
 Once you file for bankruptcy, you need to know that your credit score will receive a negative impact.
 A bankruptcy can stay in your credit history for up to ten years.
 Therefore, it is critical that you understand how different bankruptcy laws change with every situation.

 The most common bankruptcy codes in the United States for business owners are chapter 7 (Liquidation) and Chapter 11 (Reorganization).
 We will cover these two in detail.